jfking50/jfking50.github.io/_posts/2022-02-13-oregon-football.md

 I'm not a huge football fan.
 I can't even remember the last time I watched an NFL game.
 However, I do sort of follow college football.
 And being from Oregon, I root for whatever team from Oregon is playing.
 Sorry Beaver fans, but for quite a few years the Ducks have given me more to root for.
 The departure of Oregon's head coach Mario Cristobal at the end of the 2021 season...
 Well, almost the end.
 He bolted before Oregon's bowl game.
 Anyway, the whole season got me thinking about changes in college football over the years.
 It seemed like there were a lot of coaches that moved around.
 It also seemed like there were a lot more players that entered the transfer portal.
 Well, time to get some data and find some answers.

 After some poking around, I found what looked like a great source for college football data at <http://collegefootballdata.com>.
-The offer a free API, too, which piqued my interest.
+They offer a free API, too, which piqued my interest.
 I haven't done anything with an API since grad school, so this was a good opportunity to re-learn forgotten skills.
 So.
 What to look into first?

 ## Oregon's Quarterback